meysamSamanpour/AspnetCoreBoilerTemplate/README.md

 <br>

 **JWT token Authentication:**
+JWT is one of the most common method for authentication, this is how it works:

-1- frontend send its credentials
+1- client (in our case the frontend angular app) send its credentials to back-end.
-2- back-end will check the credentials and if they are valid creates a token 3- the token is received by frontend and stored in storage.
+2- back-end will check the credentials and if they are valid creates a token.
+3- the token is received by frontend and stored in storage.
 4- for all the subsequent calls to the backend the token is added to the header and is sent to the backend.
 5- backend reads the header and decrypts  token and validate it.

 **Dto maker :**
+You need to find a way to map some of the model you use between the two services, like Frontend and backend applications.

 this is about how to sync  your models between Api  And Angular projects.
 As you may know there should be some models shared between the client app (angular) and your api.
 So when you prepare some data to send it to the client that call your api, you need to create a model that client expect to get.
 These models that are for data transfer called DTO(data transfer object).

 You need to have these models in two places, in your api solution and in your client application.
-And you have to keep these two sync all the time.
-Keeping two group of models in sync, in two places, is a pain and it not a good practice.
-It is best to find a way to produce one based on the other.
+And, here comes the tricky part,  you have to keep these two group of models sync all the time.
+Keeping two group of models in sync, in two places, is anti pattern and gives way to mistake.
+It is best to find a way to generate one based on the other.
 One way to do this is to create and update the DTOs in the Api solution and automatically sync them with the client app.
-There is a package called MMT which does this for us.
+There is a package called [MTT](https://github.com/CodySchrank/MTT "MTT") which does this for us.
-This package will read all your model in a specific folder You need to
+This package will read all your model in a specific folder and convert them to Typescript models in the target folder, when a specific  project is built.
-1- create a project

-2- remove any file in there and then edit the project file
+how to use MTT package in an efficient way :
+1- create a project (because we want that project excluded from the build list so we can trigger the build manually whenever is needed)
+2- install the latest version of [MTT](https://github.com/CodySchrank/MTT "MTT") package on the project you have created in the step 1.

-3- this is how you set the working and out put directory :
+3- edit the .csproj file to set the working and out put folder like this:

     <Target Name="Convert" BeforeTargets="PrepareForBuild">